Why Am I Paying for Treatment if I Have Accident Insurance in BC?

 Many injured victims are perplexed to find out that they have treatment costs after a personal injury accident in British Columbia.
-Ongoing medical treatment can be expensive and not be covered or reimbursed for many years, especially if your recovery process is slow.
+Ongoing medical treatment can be expensive and might not be covered or reimbursed by accident insurance for many years, especially if your recovery process is slow.

 Accident benefits in BC are mandated by law for auto insurance only.
 Part 7 no-fault accident benefits are available, regardless of fault, to anyone injured in an automobile accident, even if you were a driver, passenger, pedestrian or a bicyclist in the accident.